Kombucha Kamp Blog

 Boochcraft

-Brewed in San Diego, Boochcraft (Drizzly) was inspired to brew Kombucha beer after finding the recipe in The Big Book of Kombucha according to founder, Adam Hiner.
+Brewed in San Diego, Boochcraft was inspired to brew Kombucha beer after finding the recipe in The Big Book of Kombucha according to founder, Adam Hiner.

 Boasting a bevy of fruit and spice inspired flavors and coming in at 7.0% ABV, Boochcraft delivers a little extra punch to the party.
+Plus they are now certified organic and a B corp – so you can feel good while feeling good.

 The flavor combinations are unique and the alcohol content high enough to feel it in the first glass.
-Available on the West Coast.

 Flying Embers

-A phoenix from the flames, Flying Embers (Drizzly) is the latest offering from former Kevita CEO, Bill Moses.
+A phoenix from the flames, Flying Embers is the latest offering from former Kevita CEO, Bill Moses.

-On a mission to bring the world a healthier, higher alcohol experience, they combine adaptogens with fermentation techniques to yield an easy to drink 4.5% ABV product that would boast about it’s health benefits if that were allowed for alcoholic products.
+On a mission to bring the world a healthier, higher alcohol experience, they combine adaptogens with fermentation techniques to yield an easy to drink 6-8.5% ABV product that would boast about it’s health benefits if that were allowed for alcoholic products.

 GT’s Classic Kombucha